Self-similar blowup for the cubic Schr\"odinger equation: Idea of proof

 These heuristic considerations suggest to base the functional-analytic treatment on the spaces $X$ and $Y$ as given in Definition \ref{def:XY} below.
 Note, however, that $\mc R(\alpha,f)$ is cubically singular at $1$ and hence does not belong to $Y$ in general.
 As a consequence, we are forced to include a suitable correction of the approximate solution at the right endpoint.
 Luckily, this correction can be determined explicitly because the condition

 involves only terms that are \emph{linear} in $f$.
 Finally, the spaces $X$ and $Y$ are also compatible with the nonlinear structure.
 Indeed, the required local Lipschitz bound

 is easy to establish.

-In the true implementation we are facing the additional technical difficulty that the linearized operator is not $\C$-linear but only $\R$-linear.
+In the true implementation we are facing the additional technical difficulty that the linearized operator is not linear over $\C$ but only linear over $\R$.
+This is because the nonlinearity is not a holomorphic function.
 As a consequence, we need to separate real and imaginary parts and treat the linearized equation as a coupled system.
-Fortunately, the terms that spoil $\C$-linearity are of higher order and the above asymptotic analysis remains essentially valid.
-A more substantial difference to the simple heuristics is the fact that we will be forced to choose a fundamental system that involves a function that is bad at both endpoints.
+Fortunately, the terms that spoil the linearity over $\C$ are of higher order and the above asymptotic analysis remains essentially valid.
+A more substantial difference to the simple heuristics here is the fact that we will be forced to choose a fundamental system that involves a function that is bad at both endpoints.
 This is due to the nontrivial kernel of the linearized operator induced by the phase invariance and eventually leads to the vanishing condition on the functional $\psi_a$ as described before.